 More than one third of all workplace injuries requiring at least three days off from work are caused by manual handling (lifting, lowering, pushing, pulling or carrying).

-Injury is much more likely to occur to operators of damaged or ineffective MHE as the handling of heavy or large objects creates a high risk of injury.
-It is the duty of everyone using MHE such as pallet trucks, stackers and high lifters to ensure that all the correct procedures are being followed and importantly, that the equipment is safe to use.
+Injury is much more likely to occur to operators of damaged or ineffective pallet trucks as the handling of heavy or large objects creates a high risk of injury.
+It is the duty of everyone using pallet trucks, stackers and high lifters to ensure that all the correct procedures are being followed and importantly, that the equipment is safe to use.

-Simply attach a tag to the pallet truck handle in a position for maximum visibility and then use the check book to carry out a pre-use inspection.
-Remove the top copy of the completed checklist and place inside the tag (a duplicate NCR copy is retained in the book for management/maintenance records).
+Simply attach a tag to the pallet truck handle in a position for maximum visibility and then use the pallet truck inspection checklist to carry out a pre-use pallet truck inspection.
+Remove the top copy of the completed pallet truck inspections checklist and place inside the tag (a duplicate NCR copy is retained in the book for management/maintenance records).
 The tag will clearly advise users if a fault has been found and indicate a “Do Not Use” message, or if all checks were satisfactory than users will be advised that the pallet truck is “Good to Go”.

-The frequency of inspection will be dependent on findings of a risk assessment with a bare minimum of an annual inspection required.
-In areas of daily use, in harsh environments or high risk of collisions then the frequency of inspection may be increased to monthly, weekly or daily checks.
-Good to Go Safety is totally flexible to meet your needs.
+The frequency of pallet truck inspection will be dependent on findings of a risk assessment with a bare minimum of an annual pallet truck inspection checklist being required.
+In areas of daily use, in harsh environments or high risk of collisions then the frequency of pallet truck inspections may be increased to weekly or even daily checks.
+The Good to Go Safety pallet truck inspection checklist is totally flexible to meet your needs.